-- Winding hole adjacent to the Prince William Henry Bridge. - Brick boundary wall to the rear of Lewis Road. - Extensive and attractive green woodland boundary along the non-tow path side and marginal vegetation along the tow path side. - Priestley's Bridge.
+- Winding hole adjacent to the Prince William Henry Bridge. - The Coil sculpture by Frank Triggs. - Brick boundary wall to the rear of Lewis Road. - Extensive and attractive green woodland boundary along the non-tow path side and marginal vegetation along the tow path side. - The Perch Seats and Waterwall Mural by Kate Turner. - Priestley's Bridge and Reflections mural by Bhajan Hunjan and Naida Hussein.